There is a lot of controversy about whether or not feeding dogs raw food is good for them.

 This is not an article advocating the evils of processed foods nor is it a completely biased one as to why feeding dogs raw food is the only way like so many other articles I have found online.
 I am letting the reader decide for himself or herself and make a responsible decision over what they feel is safe to feed their dog.

-I can buy large dog bags that can last well over a month for my three large dogs and can keep it in a Dog Food Containers so bugs cannot crawl in.
-I feed my dog’s whole rabbit, fish, chicken innards, and ox tailbones when they are readily available.
+I can buy large dog bags that can last well over a month for my three large dogs and can keep it in well-sealed dog food containers so bugs cannot crawl in.
+I feed my dogs whole rabbit, fish, chicken innards, and ox tailbones when they are readily available.

 I can make a full transition over to raw feeding for around the same price as what I pay for senior food if I were to shop at cheaper butchers and not go to the supermarket.

-Often times butchers will give you a discount price on meat that almost no one buys, like chicken or pork feet and other nasties, or meat that is on the verge of going bad.
-I have gotten slabs of meet starting to turn a bit green before, but for 40% the price, I am not complaining.
+Often times butchers will give you a discount price on meat that almost no one buys, like chicken or pork feet and offal, or meat that is on the verge of going bad.
+I have gotten slabs of meet starting to turn a bit green before, but for 40% the price, I am not complaining, and neither are the dogs - they have the ability to digest almost anything.

-When I say a Raw Dog Food Diet depends on lifestyle, I mean it.
-A lot of time can be spent buying and storing raw meat and when it comes down to feeding three dogs twice a day; there is only so much meat you can hold in your freezer.
+When I say a raw dog food diet depends on lifestyle, I mean it.
+A lot of your time can be spent buying and storing raw meat and when it comes down to feeding three dogs twice a day; there is only so much meat you can hold in your freezer.
+It is a serious commitment to your dogs health to feed strictly raw food.

-However, in terms of feeding dogs raw food, people are often concern that dogs will end up choking on the bones.
-If you dog is known for inhaling kibble or gets too excited when food arrives, then you want to watch your dog eat the whole chicken or start by feeding him in small increments and see how he reacts.
+However, in terms of feeding dogs raw food, people are often concerned that dogs will end up choking on the bones.
+If your dog is known for inhaling kibble or gets too excited when food arrives, then you want to watch your dog eat the whole chicken or start by feeding him in small increments and see how he reacts.